logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/snowflake.md

 Before you begin this guide you'll need to retrieve the following information from your Snowflake account and database, the following options are **mandatory**:

 - **Snowflake Connection URL:** Consult the documentation of your target snowflake account to determine the correct connection URL.
-There multiple formats supported by Snowflake.
+There are multiple formats supported by Snowflake.
 This is usually some form of your [Snowflake account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) or an [account URL](https://docs.snowflake.com/en/user-guide/organizations-connect.html#connecting-with-a-url), which can be retrieved from the Snowflake account home page or under the Accounts section under Admin settings.
 For example, using an account identifier format: